pimutils/khal/README.rst

 khal expects you want *all* start and end dates displayed in *local time* (which can be configured in the config file).

+*VTIMEZONE* components of calendars are totally ignored at the moment, as are daylight saving times.

+To summarize: as long as it is not daylight saving time, you are always in the same timezone and your calendar is, too, khal probably shows the right start and end times.
+Otherwise: Good Luck!

+Seriously: be careful when changing timezones and do check if khal shows the correct times anyway (and please report back if it doesn't).

 About
 -----